 Changing personal tutor

-Students can request a change of personal tutor by contacting their Student Office.
+Students can request a change of personal tutor and to do so by making an enquiry via AskHWU on the myHWU student portal.

 Your personal tutor may change during your time at University.
-You will be notified by your School Office by email of any change in your personal tutor.
-You will also receive an introductory email from your new personal tutor giving details of how to contact them and when they are available.
+If so, you will receive an introductory email from your new personal tutor giving details of how to contact them and when they are available.

 - Student Experience Manager